roym29/LibraryInventory/README.md

 # LibraryInventory
- Inventory management Java app designed for keeping track of books at libraries.
+ Inventory management app designed to keep track of books at libraries.
+ (JAVA)